-Recommended: A further 200-level Music course.
+Recommended: a further 30 points of MUSA at 200-level.

-Required: At least 60 points of 300-level Music (not including ARTS 395).
+Required: At least 60 points of 300-level Music.

-Students intending to complete the BA with a minor in Music must be credited with at least 75 points in Music (not including ARTS 395) which must include at least 45 points at 200-level or above as approved by the Programme Coordinator.
+Students intending to complete the BA with a minor in Music must be credited with at least 75 points in Music (not including ARTS 395) which must include at least 45 points at 200-level or above as approved by the Programme Co-ordinator.